Candice Swanepoel Tired Of Shaming: Says Breastfeeding Is Natural, Not Sexual

 A post shared by Candice Swanepoel (@angelcandices) on

-Candice Swanepoel has been thanked by many fans for her Instagram post that highlights the importance of breastfeeding, while seeking to make breastfeeding acceptable in public places.
+Candice Swanepoel has been thanked by many fans for her Instagram post that highlights the importance of breastfeeding while seeking to make breastfeeding acceptable in public places.
 However, the supermodel hasn’t managed to impress all her female fans and followers with her arguments.

 There are still many mothers who say that they prefer to breastfeed their babies in private, as they do not feel comfortable feeding their babies in public.
 According to the Mirror, one of Swanepoel’s fans mentioned that she is not comfortable breastfeeding her baby in public, even though she agrees with Candice’s viewpoint in principle, arguing that it is not an issue of “shame,” but rather one of “intimacy.”